StanJulia/StanSample.jl/README.md

 pkg> add StanSample.jl
 ```

+StanSample.jl v3 is slightly breaking in that the default return of `read_samples` has been update to be a NamedTuple, i.e. `output_format=:namedtuple`, while it used to return a 3 dimensional Array.

 You need a working [Stan's cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html) installation, the path of which you should specify in `JULIA_CMDSTAN_HOME`, eg in your `~/.julia/config/startup.jl` have a line like
 ```julia
 # CmdStan setup
 ENV["JULIA_CMDSTAN_HOME"] = expanduser("~/src/cmdstan-2.19.1/") # replace with your path
 ```

-This package is derived from Tamas Papp's [StanRun.jl](https://github.com/tpapp/StanRun.jl) package.
-It uses StanDump.jl and StanSamples.jl.
+This package is modeled after Tamas Papp's [StanRun.jl](https://github.com/tpapp/StanRun.jl) package.

 ## Usage